The criminal proceeds of loan sharks are being made available to community organisations and charities whose work tackles illegal money lending.

 “Our financial investigators have continued to ensure that loan sharks don’t profit from their crimes and are not able to continue to operate during the coronavirus pandemic.”

 The IMLT has spent £774,000 of proceeds of crime money on crime-fighting initiatives over the past three years.
-The money has been seized from convicted loan and used to fund good causes nationally.
+The money has been seized from convicted loan sharks and used to fund good causes nationally.

 Projects have included graffiti murals, art therapy sessions for vulnerable adults and drama performances in schools highlighting the dangers of dealing with loan sharks.